 Fermenting the batter

-However in cold regions, you can keep the batter to ferment in the oven with the lights on.
+However, in cold regions, you can keep the batter to ferment in the oven with the lights on.
 The light gives enough warmth to ferment the batter.
-When I keep in the oven, it takes about 12 hours to ferment the batter well.
+When I keep it in the oven, it takes about 12 hours to ferment the batter well.

-Start the instant pot in the “Yogurt” mode on normal setting.
-Press adjust until the display shows 8 hours.
+Start the Instant Pot in the “Yogurt” mode on the normal setting.
+Press “Adjust” until the display shows 8 hours.
 Then press “+” to change to 12 hours.
-Cover instant pot with a glass (or steel) lid and let the batter ferment.
+Cover the Instant Pot with a glass (or steel) lid and let the batter ferment.

 Idli Dosa Batter in instant pot covered with a glass lid

-After 10 hours, the batter should have risen up, which means increased in volume.
-If it has not risen enough, place the glass lid again and leave for a couple of more hours.
+After 10 hours, the batter should have risen, which means it has increased in volume.
+If it has not risen enough, place the glass lid back on and leave for a couple more hours.

 Perfectly fermented idli batter in the instant pot